christianhuth/helm-charts/charts/netcupscp-exporter/README.md

 helm install my-release christianknell/netcupscp-exporter
 ```

-These commands deploy Skooner on the Kubernetes cluster in the default configuration.
+These commands deploys the Prometheus Exporter for the Netcup SCP on the Kubernetes cluster in the default configuration.
 The [Values](#values) section lists the values that can be configured during installation.

 > **Tip**: List all releases using `helm list`